Mișu Dulgheru: Beginnings and detention

 Born into a Jewish family in Tecuci, his parents were Olga and Sache, a small businessman.
 He completed three grades of secondary school and two of commercial school, becoming a clerk and an accountant.
 His first job was in 1927 with the Galați branch of Banque Belge pour l'Étranger.
 His uncle, a grain wholesaler, then hired him as an accountant.
 In 1932, he was drafted into the Romanian Army and assigned to a Galați cavalry regiment.
 Moving to the national capital Bucharest, he first worked at a store owned by his cousin, in 1938 starting work at the warehouse of a silk factory.
 That year, he married the accountant Liza Marcusohn.
 Also in 1938, he was fired from the factory as a result of anti-Semitic legislation passed by the Goga–Cuza government.
 He managed to buy a supply of defective towels from the factory, and the couple lived off their sale until the end of the year.

 In early 1939, borrowing from wealthy relatives, they bought two sewing machines and one for stitching buttonholes.
 Inside their residence, they opened a small workshop for producing men's clothing.
 In January 1940, Liza was hired as a typist at the Soviet commercial office in Bucharest, with Mișu, upon her recommendation, soon following as an accountant.
-The couple were arrested in June 1941, at the start of Operation Barbarossa, and interned at Târgu Jiu camp.
+The couple were arrested in June 1941, at the start of Operation Barbarossa, and interned at the Târgu Jiu camp.
 There, they quickly fell into the communist circle.